DMTF/Redfish-Tacklebox/README.md

 optional arguments:
-  -h, --help            show this help message and exit --add ADD ADD ADD, -add ADD ADD ADD
+  -h, --help            show this help message and exit --add name password role, -add name password role
-                        Adds a new user account ([name] [password] [role]) --delete DELETE, -delete DELETE
+                        Adds a new user account --delete DELETE, -delete DELETE
-                        Deletes a user account with the given name --setname SETNAME SETNAME, -setname SETNAME SETNAME
+                        Deletes a user account with the given name --setname old_name new_name, -setname old_name new_name
-                        Sets a user account to a new name ([old name] [new name])
+                        Sets a user account to a new name --setpassword name new_password, -setpassword name new_password
-  --setpassword SETPASSWORD SETPASSWORD, -setpassword SETPASSWORD SETPASSWORD
-                        Sets a user account to a new password ([name] [new password])
+                        Sets a user account to a new password --setrole name new_role, -setrole name new_role
-  --setrole SETROLE SETROLE, -setrole SETROLE SETROLE
-                        Sets a user account to a new role ([name] [new role]) --enable ENABLE, -enable ENABLE
+                        Sets a user account to a new role --enable ENABLE, -enable ENABLE
                         Enables a user account with the given name --disable DISABLE, -disable DISABLE